hxin0/omRules/README.md

 # Settings
 ## settings.xlsx
-1. ir:
+1. settings:
     - url: rules page url
     - tradingPartner: inactivate rules for the trading partner
+    - delaySecond: delay how many seconds according to page elements load time
+    - username: your login username (not required)
+    - password: your login password (not required)
+1. ir:
     - createdBy: user ids if any
       comma as delimiter
       UI should have created by column selected
       inactivate all if blank
-    - delaySecond: delay how many seconds according to page elements load time
 2. tier:
-    - url: rules page url
-    - tradingPartner: create tiered rules for the trading partner
     - fileName: rules data file
     - t1bt: tier 1 datasheet name in the excel data file
     - t2bt: tier 2 datasheet name in the excel data file
     - ...
-    - simpleton: simpleton datasheet name in the excel data file
-    - delaySecond: delay seconds according to page elements load time
 3. simpleton:
-    - url: rules page url
-    - fileName: the simpleton data file
+    - fileName: simpleton data file
-    - tabName: data file tab name
+    - tabName: simpleton data file tab name
 4. missingCode:
     - missingCodeFileName
     - ruleDataFileName: rules data file